hotsh/rack-nelumba/README.md

 And add the following to your config.ru or within your application:

-`use Rack::Lotus`
+`use Rack::Nelumba`

 ## API

-The minimum API that all Lotus applications will have:
+The minimum API that all Nelumba applications will have:

 ### People and the Social Graph